 Take Dollar Shave Club, for example, a company launched in 2012 selling subscriptions for men’s personal-care products.
 Knowing that they couldn’t get the shelf-space or afford halftime commercials that their Goliath competitors did, they changed the rules.
 They started with a $4500 YouTube video and distributed their products through the mail.
 2016 revenue for the company exceeded $240-million.

 The next time you are confronted with a weakness, consider these four opportunities they create.
 Don’t be defeated by your weakness, instead, produce the most successful outcome in spite of it.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.